Camera setup for a better MogScore

 - Set the camera near eye level.

-- Leave enough distance for the whole face.
+- Leave enough distance for your whole face.

 - Run one preview, then change one setup variable.